Solutions to a system of Yang-Baxter matrix equations: Solutions when coefficient matrices are of size 2

 Now we can find a Gr$\ddot{o}$bner basis for the ideal $\langle f_1,f_2,...,f_8 \rangle$ in $\mathbb{C}[a,b,c,d,x_1,...,x_4]$ with respect to the lexicographic order for $a>b>c>d>x_1>...>x_4$.
-But Gr$\ddot{o}$bner basis for this in general is more complicated and not helping to solve the equations.
-So, we have taken some additional assumptions such as $x_1 =0$, or $x_2=0$, or $x_3 =0$, or $x_4=0$, and solved the system in each of the cases using Gr$\ddot{o}$bner basis.
-This gives solutions given in $(i)$ to $(iv)$.
+But Gr$\ddot{o}$bner basis for this in general is more complicated and does not help to solve the equations.
+So, we have taken some additional assumptions such as $x_1 =0$, or $x_2=0$, or $x_3 =0$, o $x_4=0$, and solved the system in each of the cases using Gr$\ddot{o}$bner basis.
+This gives solutions given in $(i)$ to $ iv)$.
 As the Gr$\ddot{o}$bner basis is very large, we have not included that here.
-Now, any other non-singular solution will have the form $X^2\ =\ U U^{-1}$, for some $U \in GL_2(\mathbb{K})$, which is a consequence of Theorem \ref{theorem-x2}. \end{proof} \begin{proposition} \begin{itemize} \item[i)]When $a=0, b,c,d \neq 0$, then the only non-trivial solution to (\ref{main_equation}) is $X= $, where $b^3 = d^3$. \item[ii)] Similarly, when $b=0, a,c,d \neq 0$, then the only non-trivial solution is $X = .$ \end{itemize} \end{proposition} \begin{proof} when $a = 0$, we can rewrite the equations in (\ref{eq11}), and calculate the Gr$\ddot{o}$bner basis, which is simpler than the previous case.
+Now, any other non-singular solution have the form $X^2\ =\ U U^{-1}$, for some $U \in GL_2(\mathbb{K})$, as $X^2$ is similar to $AB$ in that case . \end{proof} \begin{proposition} \begin{itemize} \item[i)]When $a=0, b,c,d \neq 0$, then the only non-trivial solution to \eqref{main_equation} is $X= $, where $b^3 = d^3$. \item[ii)] Similarly, when $b=0, a,c,d \neq 0$, then the only non-trivial solution is $X = .$ \end{itemize} \end{proposition} \begin{proof} when $a = 0$, we can rewrite the equations in \eqref{eq11}, and calculate the Gr$\ddot{o}$bner basis, which is simpler than the previous case.
 The corresponding generators of the ideals are the following.

-Similar way, we can rewrite the equations in (\ref{eq11}) when $b=0$, and $a,c,d\ \neq 0$, and calculate the Gr$\ddot{o}$bner basis, which will lead to our solution. \end{proof} \begin{proposition} When $a,c =0$ and $b,d \neq 0$, the solution has the following form. $X = $ or $ $, or $ $ where $\alpha, \beta \in \mathbb{K}$ and $b^3= d^3$. \end{proposition} \begin{proof} When $a,c =0$ and $b,d \neq 0$, the system of equation has a much simpler form, and easy to find solutions.
+Similar way, we can rewrite the equations in \eqref{eq11} when $b=0$, and $a,c,d\ \neq 0$, and calculate the Gr$\ddot{o}$bner basis, which leads to our solution. \end{proof} \begin{proposition} When $a,c =0$ and $b,d \neq 0$, the solution has the following form. $X = $ or $ $, or $ $ where $\alpha, \beta \in \mathbb{K}$ and $b^3= d^3$. \end{proposition} \begin{proof} When $a,c =0$ and $b,d \neq 0$, the system of equations has a much simpler form, and easy to find solutions.
 The corresponding equations are the following.

 Then the corresponding Gr$\ddot{o}$bner basis for the ideal generated by the above polynomials is,

 On finding zeros of these, we get the solution forms as above. \end{proof}